-The sampling for HUs (and persons from HUs) is performed on the ACS samples of HUs for each of the years 2018, 2019, 2020, 2021, and 2022 as follows:
+The sampling for PUMS HUs was performed on the ACS sample of HUs as follows:

 - 1. Records of ACS HUs were sorted within each state by: PUMA, ACS weighting area, interview mode, type of vacant, tenure, building type, household type, householder demographics (race, Hispanic origin, sex and age), county, tract, and housing unit weight. - 2.
-Systematic sampling is applied to ACS HUs: - a.
+Systematic sampling was applied to ACS HUs: - a.
 Within each state, a random number is chosen between zero and the sampling interval.
 A counter is initialized with the random number. - b.
 At each HU record, the value of the counter is incremented by one and compared to the sampling interval. - i.
 If the counter's new value is greater than the sampling interval, the HU record is selected for the PUMS and a flag is set to 1.
 The counter is decreased by the sampling interval with the new value passed to the next record.